 - You will have an anaesthetic and go to sleep during surgery.

-- I make 2 small keyhole incisions at the front of the knee.
+- I make two small keyhole incisions at the front of the knee.
 Then I make another small one on the inside to harvest your hamstrings to replace your ACL.
 This procedure is minimally invasive.

 - Then, I inspect the knee thoroughly with a telescope, and drill small tunnels in the thigh bone and shin bone where the ACL sits.